Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Riposte

 You may defend with weapons without penalty.
-When successfully defending with Fight and Intuition, in addition to inflicting morale damaging, you may also inflict stress equal the morale damage dealt.
+When successfully defending with Fight and Intuition, you may inflict an [Injury](../../playing-the-game/injury-&-misfortune#injury) instead of a [Misfortune](../../playing-the-game/injury-&-misfortune#misfortune).

 ---